 Puerto Rico, an island territory of the United States, starts off the month of July with celebrating America's Independence Day, but there are plenty of other festivals and events on the island throughout the month.
 Other events include a global congress that brings salseros (salsa dancers and musicians) to San Juan, a traditional festival in Loíza that celebrates the island's African heritage, and a festival in Salinas in honor of mojo isleno, a condiment sauce that's become a local favorite.

-July 4th, U.S. Independence Day
+July 4th Independence Day Celebrations

-Admittedly, the U.S. and Puerto Rico have an unusual relationship, and Puerto Rico is not a state as yet; however, if you want to spend July 4th there, Puerto Rico takes part in all U.S. public holidays, including U.S. Independence Day.
-On the Fourth of July, you can celebrate the island with traditional Puerto Rican food, local live music, and fireworks.
+Although Puerto Rico is not a state of the United States yet, the island still takes part in all U.S. public holidays, including U.S. Independence Day.
+On the Fourth of July, you can celebrate on the island with traditional Puerto Rican food, local live music, and fireworks.

 Vieques Patron Saint Festival

-Mojo isleño is made with olives, peppers, and garlic, among other seasonings, and is typically used in seafood.
+Mojo isleño is made with olives, peppers, and garlic—among other seasonings—and is typically used in seafood.
 The festival celebrates the cuisine and culture of Puerto Rico and showcases the work of over 120 artisans.